sidineyr/qv/README.md

     The New Zealand Well-being Research Institute - New Zealand - Chief: Girol Karacaoglu The Asia-Pacific Centre for Complex Real Property Rights - Australia - Chief: Alex Gardner

-Please note that this is not an exhaustive list and there are many other institutions and researchers studying happiness around the world.